-In the period immediately after infection has taken place there aren't any specific symptoms.
-Within two to four weeks after exposure to HIV, a person might have flu-like symptoms such as fever, swollen glands, muscle aches, diarrhea, fatigue or rash.
-In rare instances they may occur within a few days after the exposure has taken place.
+In the period immediately after infection has taken place, there aren't any specific symptoms.
+Within two to four weeks after exposure to HIV, a person might have flu-like symptoms such as fever, swollen lymph nodes, muscle aches, diarrhea, fatigue or rash.
+Genital ulcers and weight loss are also symptoms of seroconversion.
+In rare instances these symptoms may occur within a few days after the exposure has taken place.

 These symptoms usually go away after a week or two.
-Often, if they occur at all, they're so mild they're hardly noticeable, although for some people they are severe enough to warrant calling a doctor.
+If they occur at all, they're often so mild they're hardly noticeable, although for some people they are severe enough to warrant seeing a doctor.

 It's important to keep in mind these symptoms are almost identical to those of many other illnesses.
-That's why testing is so important.
-Very often people who have the symptoms are worrying unnecessarily.
-Only by taking the HIV test can someone reliably know their HIV status.
-Everything else is just guessing and HIV is too important and issue to merely guess about.
+That's why HIV testing is so important.

 Last Revised: November 17, 2014

 This content is written by the POZ and AIDSmeds editorial team.
 For more information, please visit our "About Us" page.